Adam-Crockett/client-edh-tier-list/README.md

 I wanted to create a site where you can create a tier list specifically for commanders in the Magic the Gathering format Commander.
 Current tools that exist online are more generalized.
 Since my friend and I rank commanders every few sets, creating a site that provides all the functionality we needed was a great exercise.

+## Growth and Learning

+- Homebrewed a basic drag and drop implementation for the site.

+- Managing state in combination with cached data on localStorage.

+- The site allowed me to further extend my Typescript knowledge.

+- Creating an export functionality

 ## Tools Used

 The site uses a MERN stack.